 NOCO GENIUS2 2A Automatic Smart 6V/12V Battery Charger

-We’ve used this tool extensively, charing up dead car, truck, SUV, and motorcycle batteries.
+We’ve used this tool extensively, charing up a dead car, truck, SUV, and motorcycle batteries.
 One feature that really stands out is its ability to use “Force mode”.
 Where other chargers fail, the NOCO Genius 2 lets you force the charger to trickle juice into a battery until it comes back to life.
 Then the normal charging process takes over.
 We’ve literally brought back batteries from the dead with this smart charger!

 Bosch GLM20 Laser Distance Measure